confluentinc/getting-started-guides/springboot/README.md

 curl -X POST -F "key=eabara" -F "value=t-shirts" http://localhost:9000/produce
 ```

-In the Spring Boot application window, you should see output that includes:
+In the Spring Boot application window, you should see output that includes the lines:

 ```
 2021-08-24 18:26:09.530  INFO 21133 --- [ad | producer-1] examples.Producer                        : Produced event to topic purchases: key = awalther   value = t-shirts